ome/ngff/rfc/x/index.md

-Once a PR has been merged to become an RFC, **Editors** are responsible for identifying and assigning **Reviewers** (R1). **Reviewers** will be given a period of time (currently defined as a minimum of 1 month) for preparing their reviews.
-If they do not foresee being able to respond in this time, they SHOULD contact the **Editors** as soon as possible. **Reviewers** then submit their comments (R2) along with their recommendations to the **Editors**, either via a public PR adding the review in markdown to the RFC's subdirectory or by emailing the **Editors** directly.
+Once a PR has been merged to become an RFC, **Editors** are responsible for identifying and assigning **Reviewers** (R1). **Reviewers** will be given a period of time for preparing their reviews.
+If they do not foresee being able to respond in this time, they SHOULD contact the **Editors** as soon as possible.

+> 🕑 Reviewers comments should be returned in less than one month.

+**Reviewers** then submit their comments (R2) along with their recommendations to the **Editors**, either via a public PR adding the review in markdown to the RFC's subdirectory or by emailing the **Editors** directly.
 (This latter course should only be limitedly used when necessary.)

 Possible recommendations from **Reviewers** in ascending order of support are: